 Even if you could, you shouldn’t, because it would be very unhealthy and probably wouldn’t be sustainable.

 Growing your business is like losing weight in reverse – if you do too much, too fast, you don’t have the systems in place to support it, and you can’t sustain it.

 Most goals can be broken down into natural steps.

 If you climb it gradually, and a rung unexpectedly snaps, you’re going to land safely on the rung below.
 It’s a bit of a jolt, but you’re not hurt, and the next rung up is still within reach when you’re ready to carry on.

 But if there are only a couple of rungs on the ladder, and they’re all at the top, the only way to reach them is with a huge leap up.
 You might miss completely, or you might land safely only for the rung to snap when you take the next step up.

 Just where is achieving this goal going to get you?
 How relevant is your dream?
-This is a question we often don’t ask ourselves, but it’s really important.
+These are questions we may not ask ourselves, but they’re really important.

 What are the current market conditions in your niche?
 What are the economic conditions at present?
 What’s happening with your competition?
 And will achieving it genuinely move your business forward to where you want to be?